Existence of moduli spaces for algebraic stacks: Good moduli spaces for objects in abelian categories

 Furthermore we assume that $\cM_{\cA}$, the moduli functor of flat families of finitely presentable objects of \Cref{D:abelian_moduli}, is an algebraic stack locally of finite type and with affine diagonal over $\base$.

-\begin{ex} Let $X$ be a projective scheme over an algebraically closed field $k$, and consider the heart of a $t$-structure $\cC \subset \D^b(X)$ which is noetherian and satisfies the ``generic flatness property'' \cite[Prop.~3.5.1]{abramovich2006sheaves}.
-Then if we consider the ind-completion $\cA := \Ind(\cC)$, $\cM_\cA$ is an open sub-functor of the moduli functor $\cD^b_{pug}(X)$ of universally glueable relatively perfect complexes on $X$ and is hence an algebraic stack locally of finite type with affine diagonal over $k$ \cite{lieblich}, \cite[\spref{0DPW}]{stacks-project}.
-By \cite[Prop.~3.3.7]{polishchuk2007constant}, $\cM_\cA$ as defined above agrees with the moduli functor constructed in \cite{abramovich2006sheaves}, which is the most commonly studied moduli functor for flat families of objects in the heart of a $t$-structure. \end{ex}
+\begin{ex} Let $X$ be a projective scheme over an algebraically closed field $k$, and consider the heart of a $t$-structure $\cC \subset \D^b(X)$ that is noetherian, bounded with respect to the usual $t$-structure, and satisfies the ``generic flatness property'' \cite[Prop.~3.5.1]{abramovich2006sheaves}.
+Then if we consider the ind-completion $\cA := \Ind(\cC)$, it is shown in \cite[Prop.~6.2.7]{hlinstability} that $\cM_\cA$ is an open sub-functor of the moduli functor $\cD^b_{pug}(X)$ of universally gluable relatively perfect complexes on $X$ and is hence an algebraic stack locally of finite type with affine diagonal over $k$ \cite{lieblich}, \cite[\spref{0DPW}]{stacks-project}.
+Furthermore, \cite[Prop.~6.2.7]{hlinstability} shows that $\cM_\cA$ agrees with the most commonly studied moduli functor for flat families of objects in the heart of a $t$-structure, introduced in \cite[Defn.~3.3.1]{abramovich2006sheaves} (see also \cite[Prop.~3.3.7]{polishchuk2007constant}). \end{ex}

 The first result concerns a situation in which no additional stability condition is required.